About Me

 Playing by the rules sucks.

 Most rules were built to serve people born with high Y-intercepts. playing games that others designed is often unfair and a waste of time.
-Designing your own games and writing your own rules isn’t just fun; it’s often the only way to have a high slope.
+Designing your own games and writing your own rules isn’t just fun; it’s often the only way to have a high slope. -

 Stories > Numbers.

 There’s no one you wouldn’t love if you knew their story.
 So be vulnerable enough to share yours, and empathetic enough to listen to others.
+A few people believed in me disproportionately, before they had any reason to, those moments changed my life.
+I will always be loyal to them, and hope to pay it forward.

-P.s.
-All the items above are bits and bobs from my little world—some I've painstakingly scanned myself, others borrowed from Pinterest.
+P.S.
+All the items above are bits and bobs from my little world, some I've painstakingly scanned myself, others borrowed from Pinterest.